SUICIDE OR SURVIVE

 What is the WRAP Programme?

-Attending An Wrap Programme?
+Attending A Wrap Programme?

-The WRAP programme is being offered at a cost of €75 per participant for the entire 2.5 day programme, which includes 2 facilitators on each day, all programme materials, tea/ coffee and lunch.
+The WRAP programme is being offered at a cost of €75 per participant for the entire face to face programme, which includes 2 facilitators on each day, all programme materials, tea/ coffee and lunch.
 We are happy to discuss a reduction in the fee if cost is a difficulty for you.
 We receive funding for these programmes through our fantastic funders the National Office for Suicide Prevention, the Iris O’Brien Foundation and our own fundraisers, which allows us to deliver the programme at a significantly reduced cost.

 WRAP Programme Upcoming Events

 If you would like to come along to one of our WRAP Programmes but don’t see a date suitable on the programme calendar – please register your interest below and we will keep you informed on upcoming WRAPs in your community!